lidofinance/docs/docs/guides/steth-integration-guide.md

 ### Bookkeeping shares

-Although user friendly, stETH rebases add a whole level of complexity to onboarding stETH.
+Although user friendly, stETH rebases add a whole level of complexity to integrating stETH into other protocols.
 When integrating stETH as an assets into any dApp, it's highly recommended to store and operate shares rather than stETH public balances directly, because stETH balances change both upon transfers, mints'burns, and rebases, while shares balances can only change upon transfers and mints/burns.

 Shares balance by ether balance can be calculated by this formula: